-We recently held our first Brexit Scenario Planning Workshop with the Higher Levels Skills Match project at the University.
+In 2018, we held our first Brexit Scenario Planning Workshop with the Higher Levels Skills Match project at the University.

 Although there are no current plans to hold further workshops, the resources are now available to view and download as Brexit Scenario Planning Workshop Slides .